RKKY signatures as a probe for intrinsic magnetism and AI/QAH phase discrimination in MnBi$_2$Te$_4$ films: Models and method

 \subsection{The effective model}

 The effective Hamiltonian describing the surface states of MnBi$_2$Te$_4$ films---a model captured in Refs. \cite{16,17,18,19,20} and formalized in Ref. \cite{45}---is given by

 This Hamiltonian effectively represents two coupled Dirac cones originating from the top and bottom surfaces of the film.
 In this expression, the Hamiltonian for an individual Dirac cone is given by $h_{s_i, \lambda}(\mathbf{k}) = s_i v (\mathbf{k} \times \boldsymbol{\sigma})_z + \lambda m \sigma_z$, where $s_i = \pm 1$ specifies the helicity of the Dirac cone, and $\lambda = \pm$ distinguishes between odd- ($\lambda = +$) and even-SL ($\lambda = -$) films.
 Here, $\boldsymbol{\sigma} = (\sigma_x, \sigma_y, \sigma_z)$ denotes the vector of Pauli matrices in spin space, with $\sigma_0$ representing the identity matrix.
 In this model, the parameters are defined as follows: $v$ corresponds to the Fermi velocity, $\Delta$ quantifies the coupling between the two surface Dirac cones induced by finite-size effects, and $m$ represents the strength of intrinsic magnetism, which arises from the Zeeman coupling associated with time-reversal-symmetry-breaking magnetic moments.
 When $m \neq 0$, the sign of $\lambda$---which is determined by the parity of the SL count---governs the selection between the AI phase ($\lambda = -$) and the QAH phase ($\lambda = +$).
-Finally, it is worth noting that the model reduces to that of a nonmagnetic topological insulator film for $m=0$.
+It is worth noting that the model reduces to that of a nonmagnetic topological insulator film for $m=0$.
+In addition, the validity of the surface-state model in Eq.~(\ref{eq1}) critically depends on the film thickness: the film must be neither too thin nor too thick.
+Specifically, to maintain the QAH state in odd-SL films, Ref.~\cite{19} explicitly points out that the thickness cannot be 1~SL.
+The currently available theoretical studies \cite{19,46} and experimentally fabricated MnBi$_2$Te$_4$ films \cite{17} cover a thickness range of 2--9~SL.
+Within this thickness range, the model in Eq.~(\ref{eq1}) provides a faithful description of the QAH and AI states reported for even- and odd-SL films in Refs.~\cite{17,19,46}.
+Furthermore, our parameter choices and the bandwidth ($\approx 0.2$~eV) of the low-energy model are consistent with those in Ref.~\cite{45}.
+The Fermi energies (0.06~eV without light and 0~eV with light) used in our RKKY calculations are well below this bandwidth, which ensures the reliability of our calculations and the associated analysis.

 By diagonalizing the Hamiltonian in Eq. (\ref{eq1}), we obtain the energy dispersion

 where $s = \pm$ labels the conduction-band and valence-band doublets, respectively, and $s^{\prime} = \pm$ indexes the two subbands within either doublet.
 At $m=0$, time-reversal ($\mathcal{T}$) symmetry ensures the degeneracy between the two subbands $\xi_{s,+}$ and $\xi_{s,-}$.
 The introduction of intrinsic magnetism ($m \neq 0$) in even-SL ($\lambda=-$) films breaks $\mathcal{T}$ symmetry; however, the band degeneracy is still preserved by the combined symmetry of inversion ($\mathcal{P}$) and $\mathcal{T}$ \cite{26,46}.
 In contrast to the $m=0$ case, the bands experience a momentum-dependent shift: the conduction band moves upward while the valence band downward.
 This shift is most pronounced at $k_{x,y}=0$, which enlarges the band gap from $\xi_g(m=0)=2\Delta$ to $\xi_g(m \neq 0,\lambda=-)=2\sqrt{m^2+\Delta^2}$, as illustrated in Fig. \ref{fig1}(a).
 Conversely, introducing magnetism ($m \neq 0$) in odd-SL ($\lambda=+$) films breaks $\mathcal{PT}$ symmetry, which lifts the band degeneracy, resulting in split subbands where $\xi_{s,+} \neq \xi_{s,-}$, as depicted in Fig. \ref{fig1}(b).
 Examining the conduction band in detail, one subband, $\xi_{+,+}(m\neq0,\lambda=+)$, rises above the original $\xi_{+,s'}(m=0)$ level (represented by the dashed line in Fig. \ref{fig1}(b)), while the other, $\xi_{+,-}(m\neq0,\lambda=+)$, falls below it.
 Consequently, the band gap narrows to $\xi_g(m \neq 0,\lambda=+)=2|m-\Delta|$.